Cycling has been on the rise in recent years, and the pandemic has further accelerated this trend in cities worldwide.

 Interesting findings

-• On average, people in the world’s biggest cities are spending around 5.54% of their monthly salary on driving to work and 2.46% of those who use public transport.
+- On average, people in the world’s biggest cities spend around 5.54% of their monthly salary on driving to work, compared to 2.46% of those who use public transport.

-• Kuwait City is the city in which commuters spend the least amount of their salary on driving to work, with gas to and from their workplace only costing around 1.22% of their monthly wages.
+- In Kuwait City, commuters spend the least amount of their salary on driving to work, with gas to and from their workplace only costing around 1.22% of their monthly wages.

-• At the time of this study, Hong Kong was the city seeing the highest gas prices with the average gallon costing the equivalent of $11.66.
+- At the time of this study, Hong Kong had the highest gas prices, with the average gallon costing the equivalent of $11.66.

 London

-Only last year was London ranked as the most congested city in the world, with drivers spending an average of 156 hours stuck in traffic during 2022 according to data.
-But Government reports released in 2023 revealed that cyclists are now the single largest vehicular mode counted during peak times on City streets.
+London was ranked as the most congested city in the world only last year, with drivers spending an average of 156 hours stuck in traffic during 2022, according to data.
+However, government reports released in 2023 revealed that cyclists are now the single largest vehicular mode counted during peak times on city streets.

-Aside from avoiding traffic jams and not having to play sardines on London’s underground network, another reason will undoubtedly be the cost-saving benefit of cycling to work in the city.
-Londoners commuting on the tube are spending around 5% of their monthly salary just to get to and from work and could save as much as $255.50 each month on their average 12-mile journeys if they cycled.
+Aside from avoiding traffic jams and not having to play sardines on London’s underground network, another reason to cycle to work in the city will undoubtedly be the cost-saving benefit.
+Londoners commuting on the tube spend around 5% of their monthly salary just to get to and from work, and they could save as much as $255.50 each month on their average 12-mile journeys if they cycled.

 Buenos Aires

-Perhaps the most shocking of statistics is that those commuting to work by car in Buenos Aires could be using as much as a fifth of their salary on doing so.
-Its sprawling urban layout and limited public transport mean that driving to work is a necessity for many professionals but it appears to be costing them around 19.63% of their $428.65 monthly salary.
+Perhaps the most shocking statistic is that those commuting to work by car in Buenos Aires could be spending as much as a fifth of their salary on doing so.
+The city's sprawling urban layout and limited public transport mean that driving to work is a necessity for many professionals, but it appears to be costing them around 19.63% of their $428.65 monthly salary.

-Their average 14-mile commute will add up to costing Porteños the equivalent of $84.13 each month, with gas in Buenos Aires costing around $3.47 per gallon.
-The city, and Argentina in general, has been grappling with fuel costs in the last year with prices having more than doubled in the last few months according to reports.
-There is certainly a lot to be said for cycling to work in Buenos Aires, particularly from a cost point of view, and there are positive plans in place to add to the 250 km bike lanes it has in place already.
+Their average 14-mile commute will cost Porteños the equivalent of $84.13 each month, with gas in Buenos Aires costing around $3.47 per gallon.
+The city, and Argentina in general, has been grappling with fuel costs in the last year, with prices having more than doubled in the last few months, according to reports.
+There is certainly a lot to be said about cycling to work in Buenos Aires, particularly from a cost point of view, and there are positive plans to add to the 250 km bike lanes it already has.

 Bogota

-Speaking of the biggest savings to be made by cycling to work, it is commuters in Bogota who could recoup the most.
+Speaking of the biggest savings to be made by cycling to work, commuters in Bogota could recoup the most.
 On average, Bogotanos use 10.67% of their monthly salary commuting to work on public transport, with the average monthly cost of a pass being around $40.
-Considering that the average commute distance is just 3.73 miles, it’s definitely cyclable and it’s made even more appealing knowing that they could save a tenth of their paycheck.
+Considering that the average commute distance is just 3.73 miles, it’s cyclable and made even more appealing knowing that they could save a tenth of their paycheck.

 Commuting by public transport doesn’t sound like a pleasurable experience either.
-Statista data has shown that Colombia's capital ranked first for the Latin American city with the highest average time that people spend on public transport on their way to work, with an average commute time of an hour and 37 minutes!
+Statista data has shown that Colombia's capital ranked first for the Latin American city, with the highest average time people spend on public transport on their way to work and an average commute time of an hour and 37 minutes!

 Methodology

-A list of worldwide cities was compiled using Resonance’s list of “World's Best Cities” and a list of US cities was taken from the 50 most populous.
+A list of worldwide cities was compiled using Resonance’s “World's Best Cities” list, and a list of US cities was taken from the 50 most populous.

-For each city, we found the average price of monthly commutes when using a car or public transport, where available.
+We found the average price of monthly commutes using a car or public transport, where available, for each city.

-For driving commutes, we calculated the amount of gas needed for the average commute distance of each city and found the cost of this using the current gas price in that city.
+For driving commutes, we calculated the amount of gas needed for each city's average commute distance and found the cost using the current gas price in that city.

 For commutes via public transport, we used the average price of a monthly train/underground pass in each city.

-We then found out the average monthly salary in each city, after tax, and calculated what percentages of this the average commuting costs are.
+We then found the average monthly salary in each city after tax and calculated the average commuting costs as a percentage of this.

-Data is correct as of June 2024.
-A full dataset is available upon request.
+The data is correct as of June 2024.
+A complete dataset is available upon request.